 It depicts the story of Kei, a student who discovers he is immortal one day.
 Kai miraculously survives after being struck by a vehicle.
 Even stranger, his body can heal any damage, no matter how severe.
 The plot centers around Kei and how he deals with his newfound abilities.
 Kei meets another Ajin named Sato, who has escaped the authorities and has promised to aid other Ajin.
 However, we soon learn that Sato has much bigger plans and that he’s much more dangerous.
 Ajin features quite an interesting and unique idea and interesting characters.
 The manga also features a concept called Black Ghosts, which are entities that some Ajin can call forth to fight.
 It takes a bit to get used to this horror manga, but once we get to know the character of Sato, the story takes up more steam.

 Mima is a well-known pop artist who has spent years cultivating her nice girl image.
 She now believes it is time to make some significant changes, but not everyone is pleased with the new appearance.
 It appears that a disgruntled fan objected to the alterations.
 Mima chooses to keep away from this fan since it becomes scary.
-It is a long-distance away.
+It is a long distance away.
 It is a pretty easy read, definitely fun for everyone.
-Also, the thriller anime that was made in 1996 is also incredibly great.
+Also, the thriller anime that was made in 1996 is incredibly great.
 It has gained critical acclaim and has a strong fan base for understandable reasons.

 It all started with a novel by Otsuichi, a Japanese horror legend.
 It was turned into a manga as a result of its success, and the terrifying narrative grew in popularity.
 Later on, Goth was also adapted into the cinema, so there are three ways to immerse yourself in this eerie narrative.
 For love lovers, the meeting of a young lady and a young guy is always inspirational.
 Nothing beats meeting the person with whom you can share your life and even share common hobbies.
 Everything seems perfect until you learn Yoru and Kamiyama have a strange hobby in common.
 They are both into gruesome murders and they don’t see the problem with that.

-No, it’s not an Oscar-winning film, but don’t worry; it’s just as excellent, if not better, even though it is an entirely different planet.
+No, it’s not an Oscar-winning film, but don’t worry; it’s just as excellent, if not better, even though it is from an entirely different planet.
 Shinichi, a 17-year-old high school student, has his life turned upside down as the Earth is inundated by weird monsters.
 These aliens that look like worms go up to your nose and take over your body.
 However, he wakes up at night when a parasite tries to take over his body.
-Because of that, the creature can only take over his right hand and the two actually bond quite strongly.
+Because of that, the creature can only take over his right hand, and the two bond quite strongly.
 This friendship is certainly not an everyday one.
 The two begin to hunt parasites and some exceptionally creepy situations arise.

 Sui Ishida gained popularity with his dark fantasy manga Tokyo Ghoul.
 It was later adapted into an anime series and even a live-action movie.
 This supernatural thriller manga series with 14 volumes is going to put you on the edge of your seat.
-It isn’t just a spine-chilling horror manga that will haunt you forever but also full of surprises.
-A world where ghouls live among us is definitely not an ideal one for humans.
+It isn’t just a spine-chilling horror manga that will haunt you forever but is also full of surprises.
+A world where ghouls live among us is not an ideal one for humans.
 They have to feed on people and they are also seven times stronger than us.
 Ken Kaneki’s first date with an attractive girl doesn’t end too well.
 He is almost torn into pieces by the ghoul girl and transformed into a half-ghoul.
 Not the excitement a teenager expects.

 The plot revolves around Naruse Jun’ichi, a young guy who is shot in the head but miraculously lives thanks to a brain transplant.
 He rapidly heals, but he gradually begins to alter.
 It starts with small things, like his disdain for his girlfriend’s freckles.
 However, other aspects of Jun’ichi’s life begin to shift as well.
 Slowly, it becomes clear that the donor’s brain is gaining control of his life.
 Heads is a horror manga that is a little different from the others.
-It’s a slow burn, with most of the terror being from the thought that you’re losing yourself and gradually becoming someone else.
+It’s a slow burn, with most of the terror from the thought that you’re losing yourself and gradually becoming someone else.
 Would you even realize you’ve changed?
 Do you think you’d be able to see it?
 Those are the kinds of inquiries that get Heads all worked up.

 The fraction should only be read by real horror manga fans.
 It’s quite graphic, sometimes even too graphic, so make sure you’ve got a strong stomach.
 Shintar Kago is a fantastic crime writer with a taste for gore.
 What you are going to witness is not for the faint of heart.
 The book is split into two halves, the first of which is the title piece, in which a serial murderer goes berserk.
 Because the victims end up in a terrifying state, the emphasis is on the wild.
 The second section allows you to learn more about the artist who created it.
 You may read an interview with Kago and probe his brain to learn how he creates his horror crime mangas.